John Adams: Quasi-War

 It quickly became apparent that due to Washington's advanced age, Hamilton was the army's de facto commander.
 He exerted effective control over the War Department, taking over supplies for the army.
 Meanwhile, Adams built up the Navy, adding six fast, powerful frigates, most notably the USS Constitution.
 The Quasi-War continued, but there was a decline in war fever beginning in the fall once news arrived of the French defeat at the Battle of the Nile, which many Americans hoped would make them more disposed to negotiate.
 In October, Adams heard from Gerry in Paris that the French wanted to make peace and would properly receive an American delegation.
 That December in his address to Congress, Adams relayed these statements while expressing the need to maintain adequate defenses.
 The speech angered both Federalists, including Hamilton, many of whom had wanted a request for a declaration of war, and Republicans.
-Hamilton secretly promoted a plan, already rejected by Adams, in which American and British troops would combine to seize Spanish Florida and Louisiana, ostensibly to deter a possible French invasion.
+Hamilton secretly promoted a plan, already rejected by Adams, in which American and British troops would jointly seize Spanish Florida and Louisiana, ostensibly to deter a possible French invasion.
 Hamilton's critics, including Abigail, saw in his military buildups the signs of an aspiring military dictator.

-On February 18, 1799, Adams surprised many by nominating diplomat William Vans Murray on a peace mission to France.
-The decision was made without consulting his cabinet or even Abigail, who nonetheless upon hearing of it described it as a "master stroke."
-To placate Republicans, he nominated Patrick Henry and Ellsworth to accompany Murray and the Senate immediately approved them on March 3.
+On February 18, 1799, Adams nominated diplomat William Vans Murray for a peace mission to France without consulting either his cabinet or Abigail, who nonetheless upon hearing of it described it as a "master stroke."
+To placate Republicans, he nominated Patrick Henry and Ellsworth to accompany Murray, and the Senate immediately approved them on March 3.
 Henry declined the nomination and Adams chose William Richardson Davie to replace him.
 Hamilton strongly criticized the decision, as did Adams's cabinet members, who maintained frequent communication with him.
 Adams again questioned their loyalty but did not remove them.
-To the annoyance of many, Adams spent a full seven months – March to September – of 1799 in Peacefield, finally returning to Trenton, where the government had set up temporary quarters due to the yellow fever epidemic, after a letter arrived from Talleyrand confirming Gerry's statement that American ministers would be received.
+To the annoyance of many, Adams spent March to September 1799 in Peacefield.
+He returned to Trenton, where the government had set up temporary quarters due to the yellow fever epidemic, after a letter arrived from Talleyrand confirming that American ministers would be received.
 Adams then decided to send the commissioners to France.
-Adams arrived back in Trenton on October 10.
-Shortly after, Hamilton, in a breach of military protocol, arrived uninvited at the city to speak with the President, urging him not to send the peace commissioners but instead to ally with Britain to restore the Bourbons to France.
+Adams arrived in Trenton on October 10.
+Shortly after, Hamilton, in a breach of military protocol, arrived uninvited at the city to speak with the President, urging him not to send the peace commissioners but instead to ally with Britain to restore the Bourbons.
 "I heard him with perfect good humor, though never in my life did I hear a man talk more like a fool," Adams said.
 On November 15, the commissioners set sail for Paris.